Bukson01/Kogi-And-Abuja-Min-Temperature-Using-ARIMA-Model/README.md

 Built with
 Python 3.7.2 - The language used to develop this. arima - One of the libraries used for this. pandas - One of the libraries used for this. numpy - One of the libraries used for this.

-Author @Bukason - Sole author for this program.
+Author @Bukson01 - Sole author for this program.
 Mentioned all the help received in 'Acknowledgements' section.

 Acknowledgement
 pandas docs - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
 NiMet - for providing us with the data used.